Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Seidel homomorphism with bulk

-We next take a system of continuous families of multisections on the moduli space ${{\CM}}_{\ell}(para;H^\varphi_{\chi},J^{H_1\# H_2}_{\chi}; **,z^{H_1 \# H_2}_*;\alpha)$.
-We take our continuous families of multisections so that it is transversal to $0$ and the evaluation map $\text{\rm ev}_{+\infty}$ is a submersion on its zero set.
+so that it is transversal to $0$ and the evaluation map $\text{\rm ev}_{+\infty}$ is strongly submersive with respect thereto.
 Moreover we assume that it is compatible with the above description of the boundary.
-We remark that the first factor of (\ref{bdrypantsBULKkura2BMpara}), (\ref{bdrypantsBULKkura3BMpara}) and the second factor of (\ref{bdrypantsBULKkura4BMpara}) have $S^1$ actions so that the isotropy group is finite.
-So we may take our families of multisections so that it is $S^1$ equivariant on those factors.
-Then the contribution of (\ref{bdrypantsBULKkura2BMpara}), (\ref{bdrypantsBULKkura3BMpara}), (\ref{bdrypantsBULKkura4BMpara}) becomes zero when we consider the correspondence by our moduli space.
+We remark that the first factor of (\ref{bdrypantsBULKkura2BMpara}), (\ref{bdrypantsBULKkura3BMpara}) and the second factor of (\ref{bdrypantsBULKkura4BMpara}) carry $S^1$ actions such that the isotropy group is finite.